seldonian-toolkit/Engine/docs/source/getting_started.rst

         during matrix multiplication.
         """

-        # Define the behavioral constraints
+        # 4. Define the behavioral constraints
         constraint_strs = ['Mean_Squared_Error - 2.0']
         deltas = [0.05] # confidence levels

-        # Make the parse tree from this behavioral constraint
-        # Even though we only have one constraint, parse_trees
+        """ 5.
+Make the parse tree from this behavioral constraint parse_trees always needs to be a list.
+We only have one constraint, so parse_trees is just a list of length 1. """
-        # still needs to be a list

         parse_trees = []
         for ii in range(len(constraint_strs)):